- Benefits of good nutrition during cancer treatment

 - Ask your dietitian to help you create a nutritious, balanced eating plan.

 - Choose a variety of foods from all the food groups.
-Try to eat at least 2½ cups a day of fruits and vegetables, including citrus fruits and dark-green and deep-yellow vegetables.
+Try to eat at least 2½ cups of fruits and vegetables each day; include citrus fruits and dark-green and deep-yellow vegetables.

 - Eat plenty of high-fiber foods, like whole-grain breads and cereals.